DokPlay/skinport-purchase-api/README.md

    Interactive API docs: http://localhost:3000/docs

-6. Production build (do not run dev and prod servers simultaneously):
+6. Build and run in production mode (do not run dev and prod servers simultaneously).

    CMD